List of PDC World Cup of Darts teams: Thailand

 Thailand were one of the seven teams to debut in the 2014 World Cup when the tournament field was increased from 24 to 32 teams.
-After failing to win a match in five tournament appearances, the 2018 World Cup would be their last.
+After failing to win a match in five tournament appearances, the 2018 World Cup would be their last until the tournament expanded to 40 teams in 2023.

 Ukraine

-Ukraine will become one of three new nations participating in the World Cup, when they make their debut in 2023.
+Ukraine became one of three new nations participating in the World Cup, when they made their debut in 2023.

 United States

 The United States have appeared in every edition of the World Cup, reaching the last eight phase in each of the first two editions, but failing to progress further in subsequent years.

 Wales

-After two runners-up finishes in 2010 and 2017, the Welsh team achieved their first tournament victory in 2020 with a 3–0 defeat of No.1 seed England in the final.
+After four runners-up finishes in 2010, 2017, 2022, and 2025 the Welsh team have won the tournament twice in 2020, and 2023.